Bioinformatics-teaching-UiT/Python_2026/README.md

 The files are organised per day and will be updated accordingly.
 The links are not active yet.

+For help and information on Python stnadard variables, function and methods see: **https://www.w3schools.com/python/default.asp**

 ### Schedule Overview
 _week 1_